laoyangui/HSPAN/README.md

 # High-Similarity-Pass Attention for Single Image Super-Resolution
-This project is for HSPAN introduced in the following paper "High-Similarity-Pass Attention for Single Image Super-Resolution", submitted to IEEE TIP.
+This project is for HSPAN introduced in the following paper "High-Similarity-Pass Attention for Single Image Super-Resolution", accepted by IEEE TIP.

 The code is test on Ubuntu 16.04 environment (Python3.6, PyTorch >= 1.1.0) with Nvidia 3090 GPUs.
 ## Contents